-Wadestown Solar Home celebrates 15 years of active solar design this month.
-This clip from TV1’s 2003 show ‘Homefront’ tells the story.
-In it Aonui architect Richard Wright and his wife Judith take us for a tour of their then newly built family home, which now includes the offices of Aonui Architecture.15 years on this
+Wadestown Solar Home celebrates 15 years of active solar design this month This clip from TV1’s 2003 show ‘Homefront’ tells the story.
+In it Aonui architect Richard Wright and his wife Judith take us for a tour of their then newly built family home, which now includes the offices of Aonui Architecture.
+15 years on

 Saddle Hill house features in latest issue of Australasian magazine Sanctuary – Modern green homes (No. 42, 2018).
 Richard and Anya describe the house as having even warmth and coolness, rather than it being isolated to certain spaces or varying over planes of a room.
 “Because of the design of the house and our low